Life

 It's not advisable to bring a dog or another person.

-Maybe the ultra-plus and more expensive RVs are different, but in my
+Maybe the ultra-plush and more expensive RVs are different, but in my

 rig, my mic will pick up even the cat jumping down from the sofa.
 A dog